maria137-art/MayaAnimScripts/README.md

 # MayaAnimScripts
-A repository for mini anim-related scripts!
+This is a collection of mini-animation scripts I found wanting while animating.

-Most made to assign to hotkeys.
+They're intended to speed up workflows, so often can be assigned to hotkeys.